Updating Yandex StoreDoc cluster settings

 -

-maintenanceWindow: Maintenance window settings, including those for disabled clusters.
-InmaintenanceWindow, provide one of the two parameters:-
+maintenanceWindow: Maintenance window settings, including for stopped clusters.
+InmaintenanceWindow, provide one of the following values:-

-weeklyMaintenanceWindow: Maintenance takes place once a week at the specified time:day: Day of week, inDDDformat.hour: Hour, inHHformat.
+weeklyMaintenanceWindow: Maintenance takes place once a week at the specified time:day: Day of week, inDDDformat.hour: Hour of the day, inHHformat.
 The values range from1to24hours.

 -